Search for Missouri Century Farms continues - The 2015 program for this year is now available.

 Private Applicators Training

 You will not be required to take a test to obtain your restricted-use license.
 However, you are required to purchase the Private Pesticide Applicator Reference Manual (I.D.
 M87 published in 2007) regardless of how you prefer to recertify or obtain your license.
 The manual is $12 and must be purchased by cash or check at the time of training.
 The reference manual may be shared among members of the same household.
 If a current edition (2007) of the reference manual is already available to you, please bring it with you when you recertify.
 You will not be required to purchase another copy of the reference manual under these situations.
+The new schedule of meetings scheduled by Wyatt Miller, Agronomy Specialist, is below.
+Call the Extension Office where you want to take the training to sign up.
+Classes in Lafayette, Ray and Carroll counties have already been held.

 Extension in Lafayette County relies on local, state and federal support.
 If you value what extension does in Lafayette County, please tell your political leaders about what extension has done for you or what you have seen it do for other people and communities.